 1) Labour's campaign was ruthlessly targeted.
 There was no wasted effort in getting votes in safe seats or in seats where the Lib Dems could beat the Tories.
 This would depress turnout in non-target seats.

 There is evidence for this.
 According to Ashcroft's election day poll, 61% of Green voters were captured in the last week at 31% a day.
 It is hard to describe it as anything other than shallow support.
-In contrast, 16% of Labour voters decided on the day.
+In contrast, only 16% of Labour voters decided on the day.

-4) Labour's changed political position made some Lib Dems feel they could tactically revert to Labour in seats where the Lib Dems could not win.
+4) Labour's changed political position made some Lib Dems feel they could tactically return to Labour in seats where the Lib Dems could not win.
 They wanted to get rid of the Tories and felt comfortable with a Labour Prime Minister this time.

 5) The share of votes going to the three main parties has decreased in the long term.
 This continued in 2024.
 However, 2017 and 2019 did not drop neatly as the graphic shows.
 The country appeared to have a two-party (SNP) system.